Kashi29A/Spacex-Launch-Details-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

+App is running live on `https://spacex-launch-details.web.app`

+Features implemented:
+* Implemented server side rendering use command `npm run build:ssr` then `npm run serve:ssr`
+* Filtering of records on the basis of different criteria.
+* Routing to url as per different filters.
+* App is responsive to all the screen sizes (Desktop, Tablet, Mobile).
+* Lighthouse score :
+    - Desktop -
+        - Performance - 92%
+        - Accessibility - 93%
+        - Best Practice - 100%
+        - SEO - 80%
+    - Mobile -
+        - Performance - 88%
+        - Accessibility - 93%
+        - Best Practice - 100%
+        - SEO - 83%

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.